 Rabbits can struggle in very hot weather, so it’s essential that you keep them cool and calm.
-Read our advice on how to care for your rabbit in the heat.
+If your rabbit isn’t managing to stay cool, there’s a risk that they may get heatstroke, Read our advice on how to care for your rabbit in the heat.

 1. Keep them hydrated